Probing the origin of the kilonova candidate GRB 230307A: analysis of host galaxy and offset: Abstract

 \section{Abstract}

 We investigate the host galaxy of the long gamma-ray burst GRB 230307A, which is associated with a kilonova candidate likely produced by a binary neutron-star (BNS) merger.
-The transient occurred at a projected offset of $\sim 40 \mathrm{kpc}$ from its spiral-galaxy host.
+The transient occurred at a projected offset of $\sim 40 \mathrm{kpc}$ from its host.
 We consider two explanations for this large distance: (i) NSs that merge inside a remote globular cluster, or (ii) a BNS that formed in the disk whose orbit was strongly modified by the NS natal kicks.
-Using JWST data and comparisons with known globular clusters, we show that a globular-cluster origin is extremely unlikely, ruling out case (i).
-Considering case (ii), using JWST and MUSE data, we derive the host galaxy morphology, stellar mass, estimate the atomic gas (HI+He) contribution, and the host rotation curve.
-Assuming an NFW halo and applying Bayesian inference, we obtain a mass model for the host galaxy.
+Using JWST data and comparisons with known globular clusters, we show that a globular-cluster origin is unlikely.
+Using JWST and MUSE data, we derive the host galaxy morphology, stellar mass, estimate the atomic gas (HI+He) contribution, and the host rotation curve.
+Assuming an NFW halo and applying Bayesian inference, we obtain a mass model for the host.
 From this model, we compute the time required for a disk-formed BNS, with a given natal kick, to reach the observed offset while marginalizing over uncertainties and over the initial position in the disk.
-We compare these results with BNS-merger simulations from the \textsc{SEVN} population-synthesis code combined with \textsc{PARSEC} stellar evolutionary tracks, which provide the coalescence time and kick velocity for each realization.
-The two approaches have an overlap in the kick-time diagram, but only 0.1\% of the simulated systems fall within the 2$\sigma$ region of the galaxy mass model.
+We compare these results with BNS-merger simulations from a population-synthesis code combined with stellar evolutionary tracks, which provide the coalescence time and kick velocity for each realization.
+The two approaches have an overlap in the kick-time diagram, but only 0.1\% of the simulated systems is compatible with the galaxy-mass model.
 This indicates that a disk origin is possible, but requires fine-tuned conditions for the kilonova to occur at such a large distance from the host galaxy.

 \keywords{catalogs --- cosmology: observations --- gravitational waves --- surveys}